Totting Up Solicitors

 Here at Forrest Williams we are committed to helping motorists around the country stay on the road.
 We are specialist motoring lawyers and, despite the rules that say a driver with 12 points should be disqualified for 6 months, we specialise in helping drivers at risk of a totting up ban keep their licence.

-Our success rate for helping totting up clients avoid a 6 month ban is well over 95%.
+Our success rate for helping totting up clients avoid a 6 month ban is over 94%.
 See our testimonials.

 How Can You Fight A Totting Up Ban?